Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 In cases where more complex validations and transformations are needed, keeping one backend module responsible for a part of the database and giving that module exclusive responsibilities to write to and read from that part of the database, you can achieve the same result as with SQLite triggers, while also making integration testing much easier.
 SQLite triggers are possible to test, but harder to debug if you make errors, and thus it seems reasonable to mostly use them for simpler cases.

-## Bonus: When to optimise performance
+## Bonus: When to optimize performance

-First of all, this kind of work should usually happen after the main functionality is implemented, deployed and confirmed to be valuable with users and stakeholders.
-Only then could it be a good time to start optimising a system by identifying potential bottlenecks and deciding when and how you need to deal with them.
-Even if you don't implement performance optimisations immediately, making a note about potential issues will make them easier to identify and fix when (or rather, if) the need arises in the future.
+This kind of work should usually happen after the main functionality is implemented, deployed and confirmed to be valuable with users and stakeholders.
+Only then could it be a good time to start optimizing a system by identifying potential bottlenecks and deciding when and how you need to deal with them.
+Even if you don't implement performance optimizations immediately, making a note about potential issues will make them easier to identify and fix when (or rather, if) the need arises in the future.

-Just don't optimise too early.
+Just don't optimize too early.
 Instead, focus on the core value first and improve with each iteration.